merbird/modal-block/readme.txt

 2. **Search** for "Modal Guten Block"
 3. **Install** the "Modal Guten Block" plugin
 4. **Activate** "Modal Guten Block" from your Plugins page
-5. **Insert Block** on your Gutenberg Editor and select "Modal Block"
+5. **Insert Block** on your Gutenberg Editor and select "Modal Block" which is located in Widgets.

 == Frequently Asked Questions ==

 == Screenshots ==

-model-guten-block/assets/screenshot-1.jpg
+1. Sample modal window.
+2. Modal Guten Block in editor.

 == Changelog ==